antalvdb/antalvdb.github.io/intro.md

 > architecture was introduced relatively recently, in [this 2017
 > paper](https://https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf),
 > history did not start in 2017.
 However, with the release of ChatGPT
-> in November 2022, the Transformer, the T in GPT, suddenly became the
+> in November 2022, the Transformer, the T in GPT, soon became the
 > number one working horse in AI.
 It changed the field of natural
 > language processing (the field of this course's lecturers)
 > overnight, and its revolutionary industrial impact might be huge and